aliahmadcse/Portfolio/README.md

 # Portfolio
-## This is a responsive template for designing developer portfoli
+## This is a responsive template for designing developer portfolio